Datum-Technology-Corporation/uvml_logs/README.md

 **4. Launch**

-All jobs for simulation are performed via `dvm`.
+All jobs for simulation are performed via `mio`.

 > At any time, you can invoke its built-in documentation:

 ```
-dvm --help
+mio --help
 ```

 > To run test 'traffic' with seed '1' and wave capture enabled:

 ```
-clear && dvm all uvmt_logs_st -t traffic -s 1
+clear && mio all uvmt_logs_st -t traffic -s 1
 ```